 I am half Portuguese but sadly have no connection to my heritage so it was great fun to spend time in Porto.
 I had no idea the Portuguese have a love of colored tiles and a connection with a rooster who crows to save the lives of innocents.
 Ya gotta love it!

 I will confess though that my love affair with good pastry was tested in Porto, I found the Portuguese pastry too heavy.
 That may not be a bad thing since we’re headed to France for 10 days.
 Good thing I just did all of that walking!

 Built on the hills along the Duoro River, Porto has a style all its own and of course it’s home to the world’s finest Port Wine cellars.
 What more could you ask for?
 More?
-Okay, well, there’s enough history to keep the history buffs busy, there’s cathedrals like you’ve never seen and a vibrant riverfront – just don’t book a hotel there – and the Luis I Bridge that makes one think of the Eiffel Tower.
+Okay, well, there’s enough history to keep the history buffs busy.
+There cathedrals like you’ve never seen and a vibrant riverfront.
+Just don’t book a hotel there.
+And, the Luis I Bridge that makes one think of the Eiffel Tower.

-There’s a bookstore – with a wickedly red staircase – that is beyond classic and rumor has it J.K.
+There’s a bookstore – with a wickedly red staircase.
+It is beyond classic and rumor has it J.K.
 Rowlings gleaned a great deal of inspiration from said bookstore while sipping coffee upstairs.